tuttelikz/MATLAB-Cody/README.md

 <img src="Matlab_Logo.png" width="40" height="40" align="middle" alt="MATLAB icon" />

 This repository contains 56 out of 94 solutions to [MATLAB Cody](https://www.mathworks.com/matlabcentral/cody/groups/2) practice problems with MATLAB language

+Thanks for inspiration to: `HackerrankPractice` by [@marinskiy](https://github.com/marinskiy)
-- Problems are sorted in the way from greater number of solvers to lower, representing complexity ascending.
+- Problems are sorted from greater number of solvers to lower, representing increasing complexity.
 - Solutions are correct, but not the most efficient.

 Online compiler at:
 https://matlab.mathworks.com

-Thanks for inspiration: `HackerrankPractice` by [@marinskiy](https://github.com/marinskiy)
-If you would like to contribute, you are free to contact.
+If you would like to contribute, you are free to contact:
 Github: [@tuttelikz](https://github.com/tuttelikz)
 Mathworks: [@tuttelikz](https://www.mathworks.com/matlabcentral/profile/authors/3072952-sanzhar-askaruly)
 Email: s.askaruly@gmail.com